RashadGasimli/WhiteSur-librewolf-theme/README.md

 #### Wayland fix:
 1. Go to the `about:config` page
 2. Search for the `layers.acceleration.force-enabled` preference and set it to true.
-3. Now restart Firefox, and it should look good!
+3. Now restart Librewolf, and it should look good!

 #### X11 fix:
 1. Go to the `about:config` page
 2. Type `mozilla.widget.use-argb-visuals`
 3. Set it as a `boolean` and click on the add button
-4. Now restart Firefox, and it should look good!
+4. Now restart Librewolf, and it should look good!

 ## Development